mrminhaz87/Railway-IT-OT-Demo/doc/stationPLCSimu_readme.md

 ------

+### Program Design

 The program contents 3 main thread :

 - Real-world communication thread to fetch junction sensors data and set signals state.
-- Ladder logic execution state, once there is holding registers' state change, executed the related binding logic to change the coils state.
+- Ladder logic execution thread, once there is holding registers' state change, executed the related binding logic to change the coils state.
 - Modbus server thread to handling the Modbus TCP request from HMI.

 This is the program modules workflow diagram: